 It all came down to one ballot, a tie, and two names in a bowl.

 Shelly Simonds’ name wasn’t drawn that day, but she was the one who inspired thousands not to give up on a more progressive Virginia.
-Because after the election, voters in the district and beyond showed their support.
-Shelly kept on fighting and in 2019 she won!
+After the election, voters in the district and beyond showed their support.
+Shelly kept on fighting and in 2019, she won!

-These are issues Shelly is fighting for today as Delegate.
+These are just some of the issues Shelly is fighting for as a Delegate.
 If these are your priorities, too, make sure you’re registered to vote.
-Your vote, and your voice, could help make change happen in Virginia.
+Your vote, and your voice, could help make progressive change continue to happen in Virginia.

 Here’s how it all happened…